 2. It is recommended that the Sub-Committee determine this application having regard to the representations made and the evidence before it.

 WHAT DOES THIS MEAN FOR THE CITIZENS OF DONCASTER

-3. The Licensing Act 2003 requires the Licensing Authority to exercise its obligations on licence applications which are the subject of representations.
+3. The Licensing Act 2003 requires the Licensing Authority to exercise its obligations on applications for a review of a premises licence.

 BACKGROUND